EmanuelAfessa/EmanuelAfessa/README.md

 * Setting up an open source MLOPS pipeline
 * Advanced preprocessing and data visualisation for machine learning
 * Tuning a deep learning regressor
-* Deploying a amchine learning model with flask API
+* Deploying a machine learning model with flask API
 * Training an image classifier